CodeCabin/wp-google-maps/readme.txt

 Please update your WP Go Maps version to 6.3.15 to ensure you are using the latest security enhancements.

 == Changelog ==

+= 9.0.5 - 2022-07-06 =
+* Added 'is-fullscreen' class to maps when they enter fullscreen mode, adding control over styling
+* Improved underlyig canvas handling on retina displays with OpenLayers
+* Fixed issue where fullscreen height on Safari, with OpenLayers would not be respected
+* Removed calls to $.isNumeric and replaced them with WPGMZA.isNumeric counterpart
+* Removed $.bind calls and replaced them with standard $.on event listeners

 = 9.0.4 - 2022-06-29 =
 * Fixed issue where enhanced autocomplete may not initialize on some websites